TomC13K/commands/README.md

-# commands
-day to day used commands , that are forgotten sooo quickly ;)
+# Commands ready to copy paste